 Be relentless in your pursuit for expansion.
 Whenever you feel like you are settling into some circle, force yourself to shake things up and look for new challenges,

 When you enter a new environment, your task is to learn and absorb as much as possible.
-For that purpose you must try to revert to a childlike feeling of inferiority—the feeling that others know much more than you and that you are dependent upon them to learn and safely navigate your apprenticeship.
-You have no fears.
-You interact with people and participate in the culture as deeply as possible.
-You are full of curiosity.
-You are reverting to a feeling of dependence, so that within five to ten years you can learn enough to finally declare your independence and enter full adulthood.
+Try to revert to a childlike feeling of inferiority—the feeling that others know much more than you and that you are dependent upon them to learn and safely navigate your apprenticeship.

-Among the dozens of pilots in Rodriguez’s class who never made the cut, almost all of them had the same talent level as he did.
-The difference is not simply a matter of determination, but more of trust and faith.
-Many of those who succeed in life have had the experience in their youth of having mastered some skill—a sport or game, a musical instrument, a foreign language, and so on.
+Many of those who succeed in life have had the experience in their youth of having mastered some skill.
 Buried in their minds is the sensation of overcoming their frustrations and entering the cycle of accelerated returns.
-In moments of doubt in the present, the memory of the past experience rises to the surface.
 Filled with trust in the process, they trudge on well past the point at which others slow down or mentally quit.

 Never again would he suffer from writer’s block—he had trained himself to write past any obstacle.
 He had acquired now the habit of writing quickly, with intensity and focus—concentrating his work in a few hours.